 Oceanis 46.1 offers more space by adding a taller mast and deeper lead-bulb keel, in which both provide 28% more sail area.
 The company also released a ‘First Line’ edition wherein both speed and comfort can be experienced.
 From a roomy and functional cockpit to an enormous forward owner’s cabin, the Oceanis 46.1 lets you sail in luxury and comfort – perfect for sailing around the world.

 In terms of design, its interiors below deck are covered with brushed light oak veneer.
 You can also find wide sunbeds with separate shower and heads compartments.
-It is also equipped with large hull portholes, allowing natural light into the saloon, which makes it spacious and comfortable below the deck.
+It is equipped with large hull portholes, allowing natural light into the saloon, making it spacious and comfortable below the deck.

 2. Island Packet 349

 The IP 349 is designed as a two-cabin boat wherein the single head offers a separate shower compartment that is unique to boats under 38 ft.
-It comes with a complete set of furniture— refrigerators, pull out spice rack cabinet, under-counter storage for dry goods, numerous SS overhead and bulkhead mounted handholds and much more.
-The saloon also has an L-shaped built settee to port while the dining table can be folded away when not in use to provide more space.
+It comes with a complete set of furniture— refrigerators, a pull-out spice rack cabinet, under-counter storage for dry goods, numerous SS overhead and bulkhead mounted handholds, and much more.
+The saloon also has an L-shaped built settee to port, while the dining table can be folded away when not in use to provide more space.

-The IP 349 has a 32-foot waterline which gives a nominal hull speed of around 7.5 knots.
-With its full keel, 20,000 lbs displacement, and a ballast-to-displacement ratio of 39%, this model is safe to navigate at sea conditions.
+The IP 349 has a 32-foot waterline that gives a nominal hull speed of around 7.5 knots.
+With its full keel, 20,000 lbs displacement, and a ballast-to-displacement ratio of 39%, this model is safe to navigate in sea conditions.

 3. Neel 51

-Though, there is visibility restriction from the helm by the headsail which is a common problem with multihulls.
+But there is visibility restriction from the helm by the headsail, which is a common problem with multihulls.
 If you want to hang out and relax, there is a large and comfortable lounging area found next to it.
-Below deck comes with two center-hull cabins equipped with separate head/shower.
+The below deck comes with two center-hull cabins equipped with separate head/shower.
 The Neel 51’s trim is in Alpi wood and flooring in a hard-wearing polyester material.

 The Neel 51 has an overall length of 51 feet (15.6m) and an overall width of 29 feet and 18 inches (9.2m).
 It has a 90sqm live-aboard space and an 18sqm tender garage technical room.
 It is equipped with a Volvo diesel inboard engine with a 75 HP sail drive.